-You can do this by adding additional parameter to existing equations.for example: add effect of slope as a parameter influencing potential evaporation (Evap_Pot).
+You can do this by adding additional parameter to existing equations.
+For example: add effect of slope as a parameter influencing potential evaporation (Evap_Pot).

-Appendix 3

-Description on Excel files accompanying WaNuLCAS model
+Appendix 3 Description on Excel files accompanying WaNuLCAS model

-The WaNuLCAS model is accompanied by 2 excel files, Wanulcas.xls and Additional.xls.
+The WaNuLCAS model is accompanied by 2 excel file; Wanulcas.xls and TreeParameterization.xls.
 Wanulcas.xls contains input parameters and routines to generate these input parameters.
 The input parameters are linked to WaNuLCAS model.
-Additional.xls contains more routines and databases related to WaNuLCAS input parameters that might be of interest to some users.
-See table in Appendix 2, page 138 for short descriptions of Wanulcas.xls content.
-Below are more detailed descriptions of both files.
+See table in Appendix 2, page 149 for short descriptions of Wanulcas.xls content.
+TreeParameterization.xls is developed to generate input parameters for tree.
+There are several other help files to assist users in generating input parameters as well as better understand WaNuLCAS model.
+See our web page for more information.